akirn/symblog/README.md

 Symfony2 Blog
 ========================

-Reviewing some concepts based on a tutorial at http://tutorial.symblog.co.uk/.
+Building a simple blog based on the tutorial at http://tutorial.symblog.co.uk/, with some fixes and improvements.